Overview of Microsoft Graph

 - The Microsoft Graph API offers a single endpoint,

-https://graph.microsoft.com, to provide access to rich, people-centric data and insights exposed as resources of Microsoft 365 services.
-You can use REST APIs or SDKs to access the endpoint and build apps that support scenarios spanning across productivity, collaboration, education, security, identity, access, device management, and much more.
+https://graph.microsoft.com, to provide access to rich, people-centric data and insights in the Microsoft cloud, including Microsoft 365, Windows, and Enterprise Mobility + Security.
+You can use REST APIs or SDKs to access the endpoint and build apps that support Microsoft 365 scenarios, spanning across productivity, collaboration, education, people and workplace intelligence, and more.
+Microsoft Graph also includes a powerful set of services that manage user and device identity, access, compliance, and security and help protect organizations from data leakage or loss.

-- Microsoft Graph data connect provides a set of tools to streamline secure and scalable delivery of Microsoft Graph data to popular Azure data stores.
-This cached data serves as data sources for Azure development tools that you can use to build intelligent applications.
+- Microsoft Graph Data Connect provides a set of tools to streamline secure and scalable delivery of Microsoft Graph data to popular Azure data stores.
+The cached data serves as data sources for Azure development tools that you can use to build intelligent applications.

-Together, the Microsoft Graph API, data connect, and connectors (private preview) power the Microsoft 365 platform.
-With the ability to access Microsoft Graph data and other datasets to derive insights and analytics, you can extend Microsoft 365 experiences, or build unique, intelligent applications.
+Together, the Microsoft Graph API, connectors, and Data Connect power the Microsoft 365 platform.
+With the ability to access Microsoft Graph data and other datasets, you can derive insights and analytics, extend Microsoft 365 experiences, and build unique, intelligent applications.

 What's in Microsoft Graph?

-Microsoft Graph exposes REST APIs and client libraries to access data on the following Microsoft 365 services:
+Microsoft Graph exposes REST APIs and client libraries to access data on the following Microsoft cloud services:

-- Office 365 services: Delve, Excel, Microsoft Bookings, Microsoft Teams, OneDrive, OneNote, Outlook/Exchange, Planner, and SharePoint
+- Microsoft 365 core services: Bookings, Calendar, Delve, Excel, Microsoft 365 compliance eDiscovery, Microsoft Search, OneDrive, OneNote, Outlook/Exchange, People (Outlook contacts), Planner, SharePoint, Teams, To Do, Viva Insights

-- Enterprise Mobility and Security services: Advanced Threat Analytics, Advanced Threat Protection, Azure Active Directory, Identity Manager, and Intune
+- Enterprise Mobility + Security services: Advanced Threat Analytics, Advanced Threat Protection, Azure Active Directory, Identity Manager, and Intune

 To find out more, see Major services and features in Microsoft Graph.